 Remarkable, it is the People's Art Museum of Arsos.
 It is a 19th-century building and it is an ancient monument, and it houses tools, furniture, utensils of earlier times related to viticulture and other occupations of the inhabitants.

 The "Six Fountains" nature trail along the river connects the six Medieval Fountains of the village.
 There is rich flora and fauna.
 The fountains are connected to the village with stone-paved paths.

-Finally, at the eastern end of Arsos, a Memorial dedicated to the Arsiotis Volunteers of the National Games was created.
+Finally, at the eastern end of Arsos, a Memorial dedicated to the Arsiotis Volunteers of the National Fights was created.

 Photo: Enjoy the village